pjmahesh/Readme.md/README.md

 The following descriptions will explain about Device IDs, ID allocation and their specifications

 ## (1) Device IDs:
-Each device(RFD) will have an ID allocated in the software.
+Each device(RFD*) will have an ID allocated in the software.
 This ID is traced to establish a connection with that particular RFD.
-Here, the allocation starts from 0x01 to 0xff, with few IDs unused in random and will be defined as Dummy.
+Here, the allocation starts from 0x01 to 0xff, with few IDs unused in random and will be defined as Dummy. (*RFD- Reduced Function Device)
 ```c
 For example:
 0x0 - 0 - Dummy